bloggerpack/bloggerpack/src/_docs/getting-started.md

 ## Sass

-Utilize our source Sass files to take advantage of variables, maps, mixins, and more.
+Utilize our source Sass files to take advantage of variables, functions, mixins, and more.

+> From the beginning, we adopted [Bootstrap](https://getbootstrap.com/)'s code guidelines as a convention for writing our Sass/CSS.
+We also utilize several useful Bootstrap's variables, functions, mixins, and components.

 ### File structure